esthesis-iot/esthesis-core/esthesis-core-docs/Writerside/topics/dataflows/fiware-orion-gateway.md

   well as the number of parallel execution processing threads.
 - Logging: You can specify the logging level for the esthesis components in this DFL, as well as the general logging level.

+## Outputs

+The DFL updates a Fiware Orion Context Broker with incoming telemetry and metadata values.